wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/01-hooks.md

 To do this, you're going to create a small plugin.
 Don't worry if you've never worked with plugins before, but do check out the Introduction to plugins module to learn more about them.

-For now, browse to your `wp-content/plugins` directory, and create a new file called `wp-learn-hooks.php`.
+For now, in your code editor, browse to your `wp-content/plugins` directory, and create a new file called `wp-learn-hooks.php`.

 Then, add the following code to this file: